Secretariat of the Workers' Party of Korea: Role

 Along with the Politburo and Central Control Committee, the Bureau is one of the three power organizations subordinate to the Party Central Committee.
 Also, the Bureau is involved in coordination of the party structure.
 It has authority in the Worker' Party of Korea, but does not have policy-making influence.
 The Politburo and its Presidium can elect or appoint officials in the Bureau.
 According to the charter of the WPK, "The Executive Policy Bureau periodically discusses and decides on the problems of cadres, internal problems of the party, and other tasks of the party, and supervises the execution of party decisions".

 The body was known as the Secretariat from its establishment in October 1966 to its reorganization into the Executive Policy Bureau at the 7th Congress in May 2016.

 Current membership

 As of 10 January 2021, the Secretariat consists of the General Secretary and seven secretaries.
+In Jube 2021 the office of Deputy General Secretary also called First Secretary was established.